Tilley02/Poker-AI/user_manual/user_manual.md

 ![alt text](image-1.png)
 ### Game Screen
-The game screen contains very different display's and actions the players can use to interact with the game.
+The game screen contains different display's and actions the players can use to interact with the game.
 ![alt text](image-2.png)
 ## Check, Call, Raise and Fold Buttons
 There are 6 different buttons the player can use during gameplay.
 The main ones are the Check, Call, Raise and Fold Buttons: